By Daniel Paiz

-Hello again, after a brief hiatus Cypher Sessions is back for you all with new ideas, questions, and more.
-In this article we’ll be delving into why is it that many artists seem to quarrel and “beef”, but when it comes to actually settling anything never ever seems to get settled.
+Let’s delve into why is it that many artists seem to quarrel and “beef”, but when it comes to actually settling anything never ever seems to get settled.
 We’ll look at a couple of examples, and then from there give our two cents.
-Let’s jump into it.

 As the front image of this article indicates, Cypher Sessions is very interested in why Justin Timberlake and Kanye West are feuding and more importantly, what role does Jay-Z have in all this?
 To give some context, Kanye stated that he did not appreciate Justin’s “Suit & Tie” with Jay-Z; Justin fired back on SNL two weeks later claiming Kanye was acting dramatic.

 That’s enough context hopefully, as we definitely do not want to get into specifics any further since every other Hip Hop blog out there is doing the same thing.
 We are curious as to how Jay-Z will respond.
 Jay probably won’t say too much one way or the other for multiple reasons.
 First, Kanye has made beats for Jay for so long that it would more likely than not hurt Hova’s career.
 Jay also won’t say anything about J.T because he is his current money horse, and causing their slated summer tour would be costly, bad PR, and again would hurt his career.
 This isn’t to say that Jay-Z hasn’t crafted a fantastic catalog to date; it is to say however that it would push the Brooklyn emcee closer to obscurity than he expected.
 In any case, the more pressing question is, why won’t they settle it artistically?